valeriansaliou/node-sales-tax/README.md

 ### :us: United States

 United States TIN (U.S. Taxpayer Identification Number) are validated against either EIN, ITIN or SSN format rules.
 This allows you to check the tax status of a customer based on the validity of the identification number provided.

+### :black_flag: Rest of the world

+If not listed here, provided tax identification numbers are ignored for non-supported countries.
+If you need specific validation for a country, feel free to submit a Pull Request.